e-sim-python/scripts/README.md

 - For example: `ImportError: No module named aiohttp` -> [google search](https://www.google.com/search?q=No+module+named+aiohttp) will tell you how to install package (via pip).
 In that specific error you can also run [install_package.py](https://github.com/e-sim-python/scripts/blob/master/Help_functions/install_packets.py)
 - Sometimes all you need is to login via script again, because your cookies are too old (Run `Help/login`, or delete `Help/cookies.txt`).
 - See if there are updates in the source code. (`pip install -U eSim`)
-- If you believes that the error is made by us, you can describe it [here](https://github.com/e-sim-python/scripts/issues) and we will try to fix.
+- If you believe that the error is made by us, you can describe it [here](https://github.com/e-sim-python/scripts/issues) and we will try to fix.
 This is also the place for suggestions and any contact.

 # Good luck & have fun!